-I am also conducting research in the emerging field of synthetic biology.
-Synthetic biology seeks to apply engineering design principles to the creation of novel biological systems.
+My lab also works in the emerging field of synthetic biology.
+Synthetic biology seeks to apply engineering design principles to the understanding and creation of biological systems.
 I use synthetic biology to design biosensors and bioremediation strategies for various environmental contaminants that impact human health, including lead, arsenic, and other toxic substances.
-Thus the scope of my work combines generating knowledge of the biological effects of environmental toxins with strategies for the detection and remediation of these compounds.
+Thus the scope of my work combines generating knowledge of the biological effects of environmental toxins (via cell stress) with strategies for the detection and remediation of these compounds using synthetic biology.

 Professional Highlights & Honors

 The Worcester Business Journal covered a WPI forum on the gene-editing technology known as CRISPR.
 Noted in the article were: Dean, Arts and Sciences, Jean King; Assistant Professor, Social Science, Patricia Stapleton; Associate Professor, Humanities and Arts Bethel Eddy; Associate Professor, Biology and Biotechnology, Rita Rao; and Associate Teaching Professor, Chemistry and Biochemistry, Destin Heilman.

 Worcester News Tonight covered a forum held at WPI on the gene-editing technology known as CRISPR.